dell/csm-docs/content/v1/csidriver/features/powermax.md

 New Topology keys
 N1: csi-driver/000000000001.FC:csi-driver, csi-driver/000000000002.FC:csi-driver
 <br>
 N2 and N3: None

 >Note: Name of the configmap should always be `node-topology-config`.

 ## Dynamic Logging Configuration

 This feature is introduced in CSI Driver for PowerMax version 2.0.0.

 ### Helm based installation

 As part of driver installation, a ConfigMap with the name `powermax-config-params` is created, which contains an attribute `CSI_LOG_LEVEL` which specifies the current log level of CSI driver.

 Users can set the default log level by specifying log level to `logLevel` attribute in my-powermax-settings.yaml during driver installation.

-To change the log level dynamically to a different value, the user can edit the same my-powermax-settings.yaml, and run the following command
+To change the log level dynamically to a different value, the user can edit the same my-powermax-settings.yaml, and run the following command:

 ```bash
 cd dell-csi-helm-installer
 ./csi-install.sh --namespace powermax --values ./my-powermax-settings.yaml --upgrade